-The Trust does not currently have a specific retirement age policy.
 Term limits do not take precedence over Killam's annual Trustee effectiveness evaluation.
-Re-nomination for election as Trustees will be based on the needs of the Board and Killam given its strategic objectives and will take into consideration the results of the effectiveness evaluation and peer reviews.
+Re-nomination for election as Trustees is based on the needs of the Board and Killam given its strategic objectives and takes into consideration the results of the effectiveness evaluation and peer reviews.

-BOARD AND COMMITTEE ASSESSMENTS
+BOARD AND COMMITTEE ASSESSMENTS AND QUESTIONNAIRES

 The Board of Trustees evaluates and reviews its own performance and that of its committees and its Trustees regularly.
-The Board delegated this function to the Governance & ESG Committee which, under its mandate, is required to conduct an annual assessment of the effectiveness of the Board, committees of the Board and individual Trustees.
-The Governance & ESG Committee may retain an external consultant to assist in conducting this assessment.
-The assessment process for the 2019 financial year was completed in February 2020 with all Board members completing a long-form assessment.
-The Board alternates between a short-form and long-form assessment annually.
+The Board delegated this function to the Governance and ESG Committee which, under its mandate, is required to conduct an annual assessment of the effectiveness of the Board, committees of the Board and individual Trustees.
+The Governance and ESG Committee may retain an external consultant to assist in conducting this assessment.
+The assessment for the 2020 financial year was completed in December 2020 with all Board members completing a short-form assessment.
+(The Board alternates between a short-form and long-form assessment annually.)
+The analysis of the assessments was completed in January 2021 and presented to the Board in February 2021.

-In consultation with senior management of Killam, the Chair of the Governance & ESG Committee developed a questionnaire for the Trustees to assist in reviewing performance against their mandate and other criteria.
+In consultation with senior management of Killam, the Chair of the Governance and ESG Committee developed an annual assessment questionnaire for the Trustees to assist in reviewing performance against their mandate and other criteria.
 The questionnaire is designed to provide constructive input to improve overall Board performance.
-The Trustees were asked to consider criteria such as skills and experience, preparation, attendance and availability, communication and interaction with Board members and/or Management and business, Killam and industry knowledge, Board composition, orientation and development and the Board's effectiveness addressing conflict of interest.
+The Trustees were asked to consider criteria such as skills and experience, preparation, attendance and availability, communication and interaction with Board members and Management, knowledge of Killam's business and industry, Board composition, orientation and development and the Board's effectiveness addressing conflicts of interest.
 Trustees are encouraged to comment broadly, positively or negatively, on any issue concerning the Board, Board committees and Trustee performance.